 How to Spot Investment Scams

-Schemes come in many forms to separate you from your money.
-They all have one thing in common: very high returns.
+Schemes come in many forms, but they all have one thing in common: the promise of very high returns.
 The sad truth is that many people fall for these schemes because their greed overcomes their reason.
 Don’t let this happen to you.
 If an investment opportunity sounds too good to be true, it probably is.